-POP+ is testing a new funding process that places collaboration at the centre.
-This means the process for POP Collectives funding is open, transparent and seeks involvement from the POP+ membership.
+POP is testing a new funding process that places collaboration at the centre.
+This means the process for POP Collectives funding is open, transparent and seeks involvement from POP members.
 What this means is that your submission will be put live on our website and shared with our members, your peers.
 We will ask members to advise you and help you to make your ideas even better.

 Who can apply